 Many small-quantity drug cases heard in municipal court can be resolved with the defendant’s admission into a diversionary program known as a conditional discharge.
 This program, which is generally available to someone with little to no prior history, will leave the defendant without a criminal record if they complete the program successfully.

 Other vehicle and traffic offenses – The New Jersey motor vehicle code contains an absolutely staggering array of vehicle and traffic offenses.
 Most clients with traffic summonses are, however, concerned only with two issues: points and fines.
 Many New Jersey drivers who have received a traffic summons are unaware of the fact that it is sometimes possible to obtain a downgrade to a lower-level offense with reduced penalties.
 Whether this is available in a particular case is a function of, among other things, the driver’s abstract and prior record.
-Only an experienced municipal court attorney can tell you what kind of downgrade (if any) is available to you.
+Only an experienced New Jersey traffic offense lawyer can tell you what kind of downgrade (if any) is available to you.

 New Jersey municipal courts have their own unique rules and procedures.
 These courts also vary greatly in how they are managed.
 If you must appear in a municipal court, do not go alone.
-Rather, consult with and retain an experienced municipal court attorney who can protect your rights and reduce your exposure to the fullest extent possible.
+Rather, consult with and retain an experienced municipal court lawyer in New Jersey who can protect your rights and reduce your exposure to the fullest extent possible.

-We represent clients in municipal courts throughout the State.
-If you have a minor criminal matter, DWI or traffic summons, contact Mr. Friedman immediately to discuss your options.
+We are municipal court defense attorneys who represent clients in all municipal courts throughout the State.
+If you have a minor criminal matter, DWI or traffic summons, contact us immediately to discuss your options.